Kitware/light-viz/Documentation/content/docs/setup.md

     --autoApply                  Optional for use with --add-dataset.
 Specifies that apply/reset buttons are not needed with the dataset
 ```

-# Setup
+# Requirement

-The ParaView LightViz executable needs ParaView 5.1.0 (currently the master branch) or greater build with paraviewweb enabled installed on your computer.
-The ParaView binaries have paraviewweb enabled, so you can use these rather than building ParaView yourself.
-If the location of the pvpython executable is not in you PATH environment variable, you will need to add the `--paraview ROOT` flag on all invocations of ParaView LightViz or set the `PARAVIEW_HOME` environment variable to the root of your ParaView installation.
-The root is two levels up from the pvpython executable so pvpython should be located at ROOT/bin/pvpython.
+ParaView LightViz executable requires ParaView 5.2+ which can be downloaded [here](http://www.paraview.org/download/).

+Then you can either set the `PARAVIEW_HOME` environment variable to the root of your ParaView installation or add the `--paraview ROOT` flag on all invocations of ParaView LightViz.

 # Importing Data